;

 Reduction in the number of examination panel members

-The New Zealand Mining Board of Examiners (the Board) has specified that panels of examiners consist of at least three members, including the chair, appointed from the register of panels’ members.
-It is the Board’s expectation that a panel will consist of no less than three members unless the circumstances are exceptional.
+The Board has specified that panels of examiners consist of at least 3 members, including the chair, appointed from the register of panel members.
+It is the Board’s expectation that a panel will consist of no fewer than 3 members, unless the circumstances are exceptional.

-This policy outlines the process to be followed in circumstances where a panel of examiners is reduced to less than three members.
+This policy outlines the process to be followed in circumstances where a panel of examiners is reduced to fewer than 3 members.

 Reduction in the number of examination panel members policy